Nonye2K3/chia/INSTALL.md

 ```
 Running a standalone Windows wallet gui is deprecated but may return in later versions.
 You can run the Windows version and share keys.
 You can also plot in WSL2 and migrate the plots to a Windows farmed plot directory.

+Plotting uses three commands for directory control:

+`-t` for initial temp directory.
+Phases 1 and 2 happen here.

+`-2` for secondary temp directory.
+Phase 3 (compression) happens here.

+`-d` for final destination.
+Phase 4 happens here.

+Plotting works such that `-t` and `-2` require the exact same amount of storage space.
+Therefore, if `-t` and `-2` point to the same drive, that drive needs 2x the final file size + 1x the max working file size.

+For maximum speed, `-t` and `-2` should be inside the WSL2 filesystem.
+Something like: `-t ~/chia_temp -2 ~/chia_temp`.
+Just beware that the WSL2 VHD will need a much larger maximum capacity.

+`-d` can point to any other drive for the final destination.

+## Increasing the WSL Maximum Storage Capacity
+WSL2 uses a Virtual Hardware Disk (VHD) to store files, and it automatically resizes as files grow. **However, the VHD has an initial maximum size of 256 GB.** Therefore, the default WSL2 VHD is probably only capable of plotting k=30 plots.
+To plot anything larger, you will need to increase the maximum allowable size.
+[Follow the guide here.](https://docs.microsoft.com/en-us/windows/wsl/compare-versions#expanding-the-size-of-your-wsl-2-virtual-hardware-disk)

 # Amazon Linux 2